 For mains, the Moroccan spiced lamb loin is delicious.
 It is served with apricots, cauliflower mousse and soy marinated parsnips.
 My companion had the harissa brisket which is served with charred spring onion, potato chips and celeriac puree.

-The coup de grâce was the dark chocolate desert.
-The entire menu is well thought-through and offers something to satisfy virtually all preferences.
+The entire menu is well executed and offers something to satisfy virtually all preferences.
 And of course, no fine dining is complete without a varied wine list.
 Asanka has a bar with a massive patio which sports long couches and comfy chairs on which to enjoy a drink from their extensive bar, which serves some awesome cocktails.

 So, what’s the story about the lion and the hunter have to do with Asanka?
 Well, Asanka is the lion bringing the goodness of African food back to the people.
 No standing ovation for the lame analogy, I know …

 Have you been to Asanka yet?
 What do you think of this awesome twist on African food?
 Also, share this on social media and go have lunch there with friends.